-- To provide telecommunications executives and technical specialists in the specialized areas of policy, technology and management with indepth knowledge of the industry - To provide practical application of technology and information systems man agement to the development of the sector - To provide more in-depth knowledge of telecoms management and ICT policy
+- To provide telecommunications executives and technical specialists in the specialized areas of policy, technology and management with in-depth knowledge of the industry - To provide practical application of technology and information systems management to the development of the sector - To provide more in-depth knowledge of telecoms management and ICT policy

-- Have an honours degree in Business

-Administration, Electrical Engineering, Electronics, Media and Communication, Computer Science, Information Technology,

-Law, Government, Economics, Public Policy, Management Studies or a related discipline or hold an equivalent qualification acceptable to the Board for Graduate Studies,

-The University of the West Indies, Mona.

-- In exceptional circumstances, applicants

-who do not possess normal matriculation re

-quirements can be recommended for admis

-sion by the Mona School of Business, sub

-ject to the approval of the Office of Gradu ate Studies and Research.
-This selection and managerial experience as well as a re field.
+- Have an honours degree in Business Administration, Electrical Engineering, Electronics, Media and Communication, Computer Science, Information Technology, Law, Government, Economics, Public Policy, Management Studies or a related discipline or hold an equivalent qualification acceptable to the Board for Graduate Studies, The University of the West Indies, Mona. - In exceptional circumstances, applicants who do not possess normal matriculation requirements can be recommended for admission by the Mona School of Business, subject to the approval of the Office of Graduate Studies and Research.
+This selection will be based on an assessment of industry and managerial experience as well as a review of any previous academic work in the field.